Sergio Calderon, a life of wine after wine

 The adventure continues

-No misplaced nostalgia for this active enthusiast who never mentions retirement.
+No misplaced nostalgia for this passionate and active winemaker who never utters the word "retirement."
 "The show must go on!"
-Above all, he wants to take care of the people he loves, of his shop "la cave de Sergio" , prominently located on the Allée de l'Amicale in Laguiole, and which is full of gems.
-"I have another idea: to go back to the School of Wine!
-That is to say, to walk the vines with my winegrower friends, to give them a hand in the cellar, to collect their secrets and those of nature, with this obsession in mind: to better understand how we bring a great wine to life!"
-Enough to occupy several lives.
+Above all, he wants to spend time with the people he loves and with his shop, "La Cave de Sergio,"prominently located on the Allée de l'Amicale in Laguiole, which is brimming with hidden gems.
+"I have another idea: to go back to wine school!
+That means walking through the vineyards with my winemaker friends, helping them out in the cellar, gathering their secrets and those of nature, with this obsession in mind: to better understand how a great wine is brought to life!"
+Enough to fill several lifetimes.